VedantAnand17/AgentPay/README.md

 # AgentPay Relay

-Execute AI-powered perp trades with one-time x402 payments.
+Execute AI-powered spot trades on Uniswap with one-time x402 payments.
 No API keys.
 No custody.

 ## Overview

-AgentPay Relay is a full-stack Web3 application that enables users to execute leveraged perpetual trades on Base Sepolia using a one-time x402 payment instead of providing API keys or custody.
+AgentPay Relay is a full-stack Web3 application that enables users to execute spot trades on Uniswap V3 (Base Sepolia) using a one-time x402 payment instead of providing API keys or custody.

 ### Flow